artalar/reatom/packages/npm-react/README.md

 ### Prevent rerenders

 `useAtom` accepts third argument `shouldSubscribe` which is `true` by default.
-But sometimes you have a set of computations which could have different values which you didn't use in a view template.
+But sometimes you have a set of computations not all of which you need in the render.
 In this case you could use atoms from `useAtom` without subscribing to it values.

 ```js
 const [, , inputAtom] = useAtom('', [], false)